Ma Tau Chung: History

-During the Japanese occupation of Hong Kong in the Second World War between 1941 and 1945, most of the Indian POWs captured in Hong Kong were interned at a POW camp here.
+According to gazette of xin an county, Emperor Bing of the southern Song dynasty (AD 1127 – AD 1279) settled in Ma Tau Chung and the surrounding Song Wong Toi area for a few months.
+During the Japanese occupation of Hong Kong in the Second World War between 1941 and 1945, most of the Indian prisoners of war (POWs) captured in Hong Kong were interned at a POW camp here.
 The Japanese 'encouraged' these men to join the Indian National Army of the Indian Independence League, but met with little success.
-While hundreds of these POWs were not considered a threat by the Japanese, and were used as 'guards' at Gun Club Hill Barracks and other areas, 500-600 Indian soldiers considered anti-Japanese were held at Ma Tau Chung in very unpleasant circumstances.
+While hundreds of these POWs were not considered a threat by the Japanese, and were used as 'guards' at Gun Club Hill Barracks and other areas, 500–600 Indian soldiers considered anti-Japanese were held at Ma Tau Chung in very unpleasant circumstances.
 There were many deaths, and the men were buried just outside the camp near the vegetable gardens of the Argyle Street Camp immediately on the other side of Argyle Street.

 Where Chun Seen Mei Chuen now stands was the Ma Tau Chung Cottage Area, which existed since 1938 and taken over and expanded by the Hong Kong Housing Society in 1955, until demolition in 1962 to make way for the construction of Chun Seen Mei Chuen.